-Parenting tips to help kids be more optimistic especially in uncertain times.
+Parenting tips to help kids be more optimistic especially in uncertain, anxious times.

 “I’m not studying.
 The whole world is falling apart.”